shreyansh26/Personal-Website/content/post/2023-07-22_solving_substitution_cipher_using_mcmc/index.md

 projects: []
 ---

 I was reading about Markov Chain Monte Carlo (MCMC) recently and discovered a very famous application of using them to decrypt substitution ciphers.
 This blog is meant to serve as notes on how the problem can be framed as a Markov chain and how a simple yet smart Monte Carlo sampling approach can help solve it very efficiently.
-We won't be explaining what Markov process and MCMC is, however I'll add some references for that at the end of this post.
+In this blog post, I won't be explaining what Markov process and MCMC is, however I'll add some references for that at the end of this post.

 ### Assumptions